gumaerc-testorg/12.s56-fall-2008/content/pages/calendar.md

 1
 {{< tdclose >}}
 {{< tdopen >}}
 Introduction to seminar and what we want to during the semester.
 Definitions of latitude / longitude and height.
 Astronomical latitude and longitude determination.
 Set to have measurements done before Lec #2 (equinox).
-Write up needed for next class (see exercises in the [assignments]({{< baseurl >}}/pages/assignments) section)
+Write up needed for next class (see exercises in the {{% resource_link 3daf7e55-44e4-51b5-a6c0-8462bd0ca606 "assignments" %}} section)
 {{< tdclose >}}
 {{< tdopen >}}